brickbots/aball/README.md

 there you can either 3d print an enclosure, or use the files here to get some acrylic and metal laser cut for a different look.
 I hope that other folks will adapt these guts and come up with new and clever case options.
 Maybe even add buttons on-board :-)

-## Where can I get one of these?
+## How can I get one of these?

+You can build one yourself!
 This repo contains design files, build guides, and a parts list so you can build your own **aball** if you so choose.
 If you do, please drop me a note at rich@brickbots.com.
 All information here is provided as-is for your personal use and is released under a specific Creative Common license which lets you use them for non-commercial use.
 Please see the included LICENSE file for details.